 While this list does contain some of the best celebrity audiobooks read in the famous voices you’ll recognize, we’ve been selective about choosing only those celebrity memoirs that are very well written and that dive much deeper to offer something more than you might expect on the surface.

 How to Listen to Audiobooks

 If you haven’t yet forayed into the world of audiobooks, there are lots of options available.
 Every book on our must-listen memoir list is available immediately through Amazon’s Audible.
-Your first Audible audiobook is free, and then you can purchase audiobooks individually, or opt for a discounted membership plan, if you think you’ll listen more regularly.
+Have you ever wondered if an audible membership is worth it?
+We answer that question here!
+Keep in mind that your first Audible audiobook is free, and then you can purchase audiobooks individually, or opt for a discounted membership plan, if you think you’ll listen more regularly.

 Libro.fm is another option for buying audiobooks while supporting the local bookstore of your choice.
 Using the Audible or Libro.fm apps, you’ll be able to download and listen to your audiobooks directly on your phone or tablet.

 Most libraries also offer a wide range of audiobook rentals through apps including Overdrive, Libby, and Hoopla.
 All you have to do is download the app and then connect to your local library using your library card number to sign in.
 Because each library system owns a limited number of licenses for each audiobook, you’ll often find waitlists for newer or more popular audiobook titles, just like you would for paper copies, but many of the books on our list of the best memoirs to listen to should be available without a waitlist.

 Join us for more free content, reading challenges, and discussion over in the Book Girls’ Guide Facebook Group!